 - MAPLE SUGAR FROSTING:

 - 6 tablespoons butter (no substitutes), softened

 - 4-1/2 cups confectioners' sugar

 - Chopped walnuts, optional

-- In a large bowl, cream butter and brown sugar until light and fluffy.
+- In a mixing bowl, cream butter and brown sugar.
 Add eggs, one at a time, beating well after each addition.
-In a small bowl, combine the syrup, milk, sour cream and maple flavoring.
-In another bowl, combine the flour, baking powder, baking soda, salt, cloves, allspice, nutmeg and mace; gradually add to creamed mixture alternately with syrup mixture, beating well after each addition.
+In a bowl, combine the syrup, milk, sour cream and maple flavoring.
+In another bowl, combine the flour, baking powder, baking soda, salt, cloves, allspice, nutmeg and mace; add to creamed mixture alternately with syrup mixture.